bashbaugh/old-personal-site/_posts/2020-09-29-how-to-add-a-simple-react-js-file-manager-to-your-gcp-bucket.md

 ## The React App

 You can download the app [template from my CDN](https://cdn.benjaminashbaugh.me/file-dashboard-template.zip) (or [from github](https://github.com/scitronboy/cloud-storage-dashboard/tree/template).
-Basically, it's just `create-react-app` plus a few structural changes.
+Basically, it's just `create-react-app` plus a few structural changes and a basic [React-Semantic-UI](https://react.semantic-ui.com/) UI with a sidebar and file cards.

+Once you unzip it, `cd` into /app and run `yarn install` to install the dependencies, then yarn run to start the app.

 ## Making the API